Student Code of Conduct

 “I affirm that I have read, understand, accept, and will uphold The University of Iowa College of Pharmacy’s Code of Conduct, The University of Iowa Code of Student Life2, and the Oath of the Pharmacist.
 If I violate the Code of Conduct, I recognize that I may receive sanctions that could include dismissal from the College of Pharmacy.”

+All signed affirmations will be kept on file by the Office of Professional Education.
+Annually, each class will be presented information regarding the importance of the Code of Conduct and the role of the Honor Council at the College of Pharmacy.
 Instructors are encouraged to provide reminders stating the Code of Conduct is in effect.
 Specifically, stating this on exams and homework is recommended, but not required.
 Instructors should clearly indicate when collaboration or use of resources is permitted on an assignment/exam.
 When collaboration or use of resources is not mentioned, it is understood that the assignment/exam is done on an individual basis.

 Article 3.
 Student Responsibilities